 - Coping methods for direct service providers, long-term care, and ancillary services

-The clinical track further includes a strong focus in both theory and practice in Applied Behavior Analysis (ABA) and behavioral intervention.
-In this track, you can complete the required coursework and field hours, complete the exam and become nationally Board-Certified Assistant Behavior Analyst (BCaBA).
-Graduates from this track typically enter into direct clinical or educational service, often with a dual major in education or interdisciplinary health services.
-The autism behavioral studies' clinical track can be completed independently but is also a common dual major with education, interdisciplinary health services or psychology.
+The clinical track includes a strong focus on both theory and practice in Applied Behavior Analysis (ABA) and behavioral intervention.
+In this track, you can complete the required coursework and field hours, complete the exam and become a nationally Board-Certified Assistant Behavior Analyst® (BCaBA®).
+Graduates from this track typically enter into direct clinical or educational service, oftn with a dual major in education or interdisciplinary health services.

 The research and advocacy track includes additional coursework on the topics of resources, advocacy, adult services and transitions.
-In this track, you'll complete supervised research on a topic or topics of their choice under the guidance and supervision of faculty in areas of education, health services, neuroscience or psychology.
-The autism behavioral studies' research track can be completed independently but is also a common dual major with interdisciplinary health services, biology or psychology.
+In this track, you'll complete supervised research on a topic of your choice under the guidance and supervision of faculty in areas of education, health services, neuroscience or psychology.

 WAYS TO STUDY